Surveillance of Antimicrobial Consumption

 Irish antimicrobial sales data are obtained from IQVIA (formerly IMS Health), a pharmaceutical market research company.
 This dataset contains regional, monthly wholesaler-to-community pharmacy sales data from over 95% of the wholesalers and manufacturers in Ireland.

 Consumption is measured as defined daily dose (DDD), which is the assumed average maintenance dose per day for a drug used for its main indication in adults.
 The WHO Anatomical Therapeutic Chemical (ATC) index is used to categorise antimicrobial agents.
-The ATC/DDD system is recommended by WHO as the international standard for drug utilization studies and it serves as a tool for drug utilization monitoring and research in order to improve quality of drug use.
+The ATC/DDD system is recommended by WHO as the international standard for drug utilization studies and it serves as a tool for drug utilization monitoring and research to improve quality of drug use.
 More information on ATC/DDD Methodology can be found on WHO’s website.

 Consumption rates are calculated as DDD per 1000 inhabitants per day (DID).
 Eurostat yearly population estimates are used for national rates.
 Central Statistics Office 2022 Census results are proportionated with Eurostat population to calculate the county rates.
 The underlying trend on the quarterly graph is derived by using local regression of seasonal results.

 The European Surveillance of Antimicrobial Consumption Network (ESAC-Net) is managed by the European Centre for Disease Prevention and Control (ECDC) and the network uses the same methodology.
-The country rates for the EU Member States is obtained from ECDC’s ESAC-Net Dashboard.
+The country rates for the EU Member States are obtained from ECDC’s ESAC-Net Dashboard.
 More information on ESAC-Net can be found on ECDC’s website.

 Limitations

 Although the IQVA database used in this report is very comprehensive, there are some limitations.
 The data are based on pharmacy wholesale data, rather than on individual prescriptions.
-Thus it cannot be used to determine the actual number of antimicrobial courses taken and do not provide information on dose or duration of therapy.
+Thus, it cannot be used to determine the actual number of antimicrobial courses taken and does not provide information on dose or duration of therapy.
 Factors such as stockpiling of antimicrobials in pharmacies and drug wastage (e.g. passing the sell-by date) may introduce biases.
 Likewise, recent changes to prescribing guidelines, that recommend using higher doses may lead to an increase in consumption (as measured by DDD/1000 inhabitants/day), while the total number of prescriptions may have remained static or even declined.

 Main Results